 If you have a joint that no longer functions properly, the team might recommend surgery.
 During surgery, your provider replaces your damaged joint with a prosthesis.

-To receive treatment for foot and ankle arthritis, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To receive treatment for foot and ankle arthritis, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today..